-This option would be the typical two-step process of considering land use needs generally and then considering stie specific attributes with rezoning.
-The two-step process allows an applicant to get general approval of a use while working on design details and not investing in up front design requirements while awaiting a final decision about land use.
+This option would be the typical two-step process of considering land use needs generally then considering site-specific attributes with rezoning.
+With the prior 1997 LUPP, this was the prescribed method of changing land use and zoning.
+The two-step process allows an applicant to get general approval of a use while working on design details and not investing in up front design requirements while awaiting a final decision no land use.
+However, the rezoning approval and design review is an independent decision step in the process that occurs after the land use change being approved and takes some additional time.
 The timing of rezoning application would be at the applicant's discretion.

-Option 2: Initiate a Land Use Amendment for either 3300, 3200, or both properties to RN-3 as a minor amendment and require a concurrent review of a PUD rezoning request for consideration of more detail site design and compatibility requirements.
+Option 2: Initiate a Land Use Amendment for either 3300, 3200, or both properties to RN-3 as a minor amendment and require a concurrent review of a rezoning to FS-RL or FS-RM with a PUD Overlay request for consideration of more detail site design and compatibility requirements.

 This option would be a consolidated process that is most appropriate for smaller areas and when specific design decisions may influence the final outcome of the decision-making process.
 This option requires more work up front to design a conceptual plan and PUD rezoning application with the land use amendment review.
 The upfront investment in design can ultimately shorten the overall approval timeline.
+(Applicant supports this option)